Marymount Military Academy: History

 When the school opened there were about 30 boys in attendance.
 The number fluctuated over the years.
 During World War II the number of students rose to 110.
 The students enjoyed a fine music program, and in addition to their choir, Marymount sponsored a band.
 Once a week the boys held a parade review, demonstrating the marches and drills that they had mastered that week.
 They also had a tradition of performing annually in the local Daffodil Parade, held in April in downtown Tacoma.
 A full schedule kept the boys active from reveille at 6:40am each morning until their bedtime at 9:00pm.
-This rigorous life proved beneficial to many students who went on to become successful in a variety of careers.